- Professor - Early Childhood/Elementary Education

 James Ernest received his Ph.D. from the University of Alabama at Birmingham, his M.Ed. from the University of New Orleans, and his BA(Ed.)
 Hons.
 Exon. from the University of Exeter (UK).
 His professional interests revolve around early childhood education and early intervention.
 James teaches courses for master and doctoral degree students in the Early Childhood Education and Elementary Education Programs and has taught a variety of coursework from bachelors to doctoral level in early childhood education, elementary education, and special education.
 He is the current advisor for Ph.D. program at UAB.

-- developing the Alabama Reflective Coach (ARC) model.
-This is an Alabama state-wide system's change project working collaboratively with the Office of School Readiness (in the Alabama State Department of Children's Affairs) to help develop the coaching and program monitoring system for Alabama's pre-k First Class programs.
-The ARC is used with over 400 teachers throughout the state,
+- developing the Alabama Reflective Coach (ARC) model for the state funded Pre-K First Class Program (2014-).
+This is an Alabama state-wide system's change project working collaboratively with the Office of School Readiness, part of the Alabama Department of Early Childhood Education.
+The ARC is a coaching and program monitoring system for Alabama's Pre-K First Class programs.
+The ARC was developed for 206 classrooms in 2012/2013 and is now used in more than 900 (2016-2017) classroom throughout the state,

-- an evaluation of a local county's family Head Start programs using the Family Child Care Environmental Rating System,
+- an evaluation of a local county's family Head Start programs using the Family Child Care Environmental Rating System (2014),

 - working to help develop primary education programs in Ethiopia - a USAID grant with Dr. Jim Hoot (SUNY Buffalo) as the Primary Investigator (2000-2002), and